 Schools had to spend the sport funding on improving their provision of PE and sport, but were free to choose how they did this.

-I am sure you are well aware how highly we have always recognised and valued the contribution of P.E and games to the health and well-being of our children.
+I am sure you are well aware how highly we have always recognised and valued the contribution of P.E, sport and games to the health and well-being of our children.
 In addition, it is considered that an innovative and varied PE curriculum and extra-curricular opportunities has a positive influence on the concentration, attitude and academic achievement of all children.

-We continue to work with QFirstsports to support our regular, guaranteed two hours of physical activity for all children, which is further supplemented by many after school sporting activities available to our children on a voluntary basis - football, netball, athletics, cross country, gymnastics, chess, cricket, badminton, rounders, dance and golf!
+We continue to work with QFirstsports to support our regular, guaranteed two hours of physical activity for all children, which is further supplemented by many after school sporting activities available to our children on a voluntary basis - football, netball, athletics, cross country, gymnastics, chess, cricket, rounders, dance and tennis.

 As well as regular PE lessons, we also provide team competition both in-house and inter-school.